openstack/training-guides/doc/upstream-training/19-training-contribution-process.rst

 Choosing a question
 ===================

-- Think about the solution
+- Think about the answer
-- Find a choice that needs to be made
+- Find a solution that needs to be agreed upon
-- Ask the question and propose your choice
+- Ask the question and propose your solution

 ----